-In addition, ASAP created The Kupanda Project for Girls, a replicable model to increase secondary school graduation rates for girls in rural Tanzania to 80% or higher.
+Kupanda Project for Girls (A Replicable Model to Improve Secondary School Completion Rates in Rural Tanzanian Communities): ASAP created The Kupanda Project for Girls, a replicable model to increase secondary school graduation rates for girls in rural Tanzania to 80% or higher.
 The project supports girls in all aspects of their lives so they can personally thrive and succeed in school.
-The Kupanda Project is currently being implemented in the Mwanza Region and after only one year of implementation, the first class of Form IV girls had an 83% pass rate on their national exams!!
-The year before Kupanda, the girl’s completion rate was 4% – now it is 83% !!
+The Kupanda Project is currently being implemented in the Mwanza Region and has raised the girl’s secondary school completion rate from 6% to 83% !!
 And, the Form II girls tripled their national exam pass rate, an important indicator of future results.
 See below for more details about the project.

 Improving Girls Secondary Education: In addition to building and refurbishing schools, ASAP has created a replicable model to increase girls’ secondary school graduation rates in East Africa and to empower young women to ignite change in their communities.
 The Kupanda Project for Girls is predicated on the idea that there are many answers to the question “What does a girl in rural East Africa need to be successful in school?”
 It will support girls in a holistic way to access and succeed in secondary school, thereby improving the likelihood that they will graduate and pursue tertiary education and/or employment.
 Ultimately, this initiative will empower thousands of girls to improve their lives and inspire change for future generations.
 The Kupanda Project will include 1) dormitories with wrap-around services, including safety, nutrition, clean water, sanitation and menstrual support, 2) academic programs, including teacher training, science & math, computer training, and personal tutoring, 3) leadership & empowerment development, and 4) community education and engagement to build support for girl’s education.
 Once we prove that a holistic system of support for girls will boost graduation rates, ASAP plans to replicate the model at other rural secondary schools throughout Tanzania and East Africa.